Global saving glut: Criticism

-Critique

 Thomas Mayer and Gunther Schnabl argue that the Keynesian economic theory widely omits the banking sector, and therefore interest rate changes by central banks have a direct impact on investments.
 In contrast, in the Austrian economic theory the banking sector plays a crucial role for transmission of monetary policy.
 Low interest rates could lead to malinvestment and speculative exuberance on financial markets, which can impair long-term growth.
 Mayer and Schnabl find no empirical evidence for the savings glut hypothesis nor for the secular stagnation hypothesis.
 Instead, low growth is explained by the emergence of quasi "soft budget constraints" resulting from low interest rates that reduce the incentive for banks and firms to strive for efficiency (zombification).